peterdri/ece-communications-labs/_ece350/lab1/part1.md

     ![part1_basic_modulated_scope.png](./figures/part1_basic_modulated_scope.png)<br>
     __*Modulation signal in time domain*__

----

-#### Deliverable Question 1

-Why is the spectrum symmetrical about 0 Hz?
+{% include alert.html title="Deliverable Question 1" content="Why is the spectrum symmetrical about 0 Hz?" %}

----

 - Now multiply the modulation waveform with the carrier signal to obtain the AM modulated waveform.
 Note the added *QT GUI Range* widget for _fc_.